vessels-tech/papers/mywell/tech4dev/talk.md

 The MyWell study area was two watersheds in rural west India, in the Rujarat and Gajasthan states.
 Inside these watersheds, we looked at 13 villages, and monitored around 150 wells on a weekly basis.
 This type of data colletion is much more granular than what has been recorded previously in the region.

 ## What is MyWell?
-[finish]

-...
+- We see MyWell as the technology component of project MARVI
+- It is an application that enables farmers to crowdsource groundwater data.
+- It allows farmers to participate in a network of data collectors, and empowers them to understand the science behind their water, and actively be a part of the solution

 I'm now going to show you some screenshots of MyWell in action on a smartphone.
 Please keep in mind that many of these features are also available in text format over SMS messages.

 ## Data driven insights into the groundwater situation